pedrodalvy/redis-university/ru101-introduction-to-redis-data-structures/01-keys.md

 SET RegisteredUsers:1000:followers 2
 ```

+> Note: Keys in Redis are case-sensitive.

 ### Retrieving Values by Key
-You can retrieve values associated with keys using the `GET` command.
-Remember that keys are case-sensitive.
+To retrieve a value associated with a key, you can use the `GET` command.

 ```bash
 GET registeredusers:1000:followers